 But this is probably a feature that I feel that people are a bit afraid to use.
 And I get it.
 It, it can be quite overwhelming getting started with Facebook ads.
 There’s a lot to learn, but it’s definitely available to you as a business owner to grow your business, to get more reach and to get your content and your business in front of more people.

-So I’m going to close out of that now.
+I’m going to close out of that now.
 Okay.
 Let’s go back here.
 Let’s wrap up what we talked about today.
 Okay.
-So we talked about the big differences between having a Facebook page and having a Facebook personal profile.
+We talked about the big differences between having a Facebook page and having a Facebook personal profile.

 The first difference being that you can have multiple people as admins on your Facebook page.
 Whereas on a Facebook profile, you’ve only got one login, you’re not supposed to share it.